Mohammed bin Salman Al Khalifa

 Mohammed served as minister in charge of education and customs administration.
 He also served as the Chief of Police and Public Security from 1961 to 1966, and was the private owner of Umm as Sabaan island.
 He was an active sponsor of sporting events, and he raised camels, horses and falcons.

-Mohammed died on 9 November 2009.

 Family

-Mohammed was married to Sheikha Norah Al Khalifa and Sheikha bint Khalifa bin Ahmad al-Mubarak ِAl Bin Ali.
+Mohammed was married to Sheikha Noora Al Khalifa and Shaikha bint Khalifa bin Ahmad al-Mubarak ِAl Bin Ali.
 He had 11 sons and six daughters.